 - a.
 Delineate in the field, survey for accurate location and map existing Town of North Castle, NYSDEC and U.S Army Corps of Engineers (USACOE) wetlands on the subject site using wetlands definition appropriate to each jurisdiction.
 All wetlands should be identified regardless of size. - b.
 Identify and map existing Town of North Castle, NYSDEC and USACOE wetlands within a distance of not less than 1/4-mile from the site boundaries, expanded as necessary to include all areas that are functionally related to and which might reasonably be expected to be impacted by development of the subject site.
 All wetlands should be identified regardless of size. - c.
 For each on-site wetland, indicate: - (1) Location. - (2) Wetlands type, including soils, vegetation and hydrology. - (3) Wetlands acreage (approximate for off-site wetlands). - (4) Pertinent jurisdiction. - (5) Wetlands functions, as identified in Chapter 340 (Wetlands and Watercourse Protection) of the Code of the Town of North Castle.
-Functional analysis shall be based upon one of the accepted methodologies, such as the U.S. Army Corps of

-Engineers HGM (hydrogeomorphic model), EPW (Evaluation of Planned Wetlands) model or Hollands-Magee Method.

-- d.
-Identify total wetlands acreage on the subject site and percent of site occupied by all wetlands, regulated wetlands and regulated wetlands buffer/adjacent areas using definitions appropriate to each jurisdiction. - e.
-Identify any applicable regulatory authorities including Town, NYCDEP, NYSDEC, and the USACOE. - f.
+Functional analysis shall be based upon one of the accepted methodologies, such as the U.S. Army Corps of Engineers HGM (hydrogeomorphic model), EPW (Evaluation of Planned Wetlands) model or Hollands-Magee Method. - d.
+Identify total wetlands acreage on the subject site and percent of site occupied by all wetlands, regulated wetlands and regulated wetlands buffer/adjacent areas using definitions appropriate to each jurisdiction. - c.
+Identify any applicable regulatory authorities including Town, NYCDEP, NYSDEC, and the USACOE. - d.
 Discuss existing drainage patterns, existing discharge points of drainage.

-- a.
+a.
 Identify acreage of proposed wetlands and wetlands buffer/adjacent area disturbances and analyze potential direct and indirect impacts on survey-located wetlands as regulated by the Town of North Castle, the NYSDEC and the USACOE.
-Discuss area to be disturbed, types of potential disturbance, impact to functional values of the wetland, changes to wetland vegetative composition, modifications to hydrology and hydroperiod, and modifications to the 100-year floodplain, if any. - b.
+Discuss area to be disturbed, types of potential disturbance, impact to functional values of the wetland, changes to wetland vegetative composition, modifications to hydrology and hydroperiod, and modifications to the 100-year floodplain, if any.

+- b.
 Describe permits required for local, State and Federal jurisdictions, if any. - c.
 Describe potential for and evaluate the impact of increased sedimentation of wetlands. - d.
 Describe potential for and evaluate the impact of increased concentrations of fertilizer, pesticides, herbicides, fungicides and other chemicals proposed for use on the subject site in the existing and proposed wetlands. - e.
-Include qualitative analysis of construction-related and long-term impacts to wetlands and their functions, including impact on wildlife habitat, pollution abatement capabilities, stormwater control capabilities and changes in aesthetic value based upon evaluation methodology described above.
+Include qualitative analysis of construction-related and long-term impacts to wetlands and their functions, including impact on wildlife habitat, pollution abatement capabilities, stormwater control capabilities and changes in aesthetic value based upon evaluation methodology described above. - f.

-- f.
-For each of above analyses include consideration of cumulative impacts of other developments planned or proposed in the immediate area of the subject site. - g.
 Identify and assess any altered drainage patterns and the potential adverse impacts that increased or, in some cases, decreased runoff amounts would pose to wetlands and streams.